Djul0/Classify/README.md

 5) Run the code with the button on the top right (see picture)
 6) The code is running and you can click on the link in the therminal (http://127.0.0.1:5000)
 ![At92-1 2](https://github.com/Djul0/Classify/assets/82659922/cf36e5a4-f937-4605-9ef7-e19cdc055f19)
-7) The app is now oppen into a browser (google chrome is recommanded).
+7) The app is now open into a browser (google chrome is recommanded).
 <img width="1137" alt="image" src="https://github.com/Djul0/Classify/assets/82659922/3c8a08ea-e96d-4fce-9f3f-8b28a41ce62d">

 8) put the directory of your main tracking folder containing all time points subfolders.